renancaldas/scrapr/README.md

 });
 ```

+---

-`getHtmlViaBrowser(url, loadImages)`
+`2. getHtmlViaBrowser(url, loadImages)`
  * url: string, required
  * loadImages: bool, optional

 Opens a browser under the hood, waits for the page load and then gets the data.
 Returns a promise with a jQuery object ($).
-This is useful if the page uses a SPA framework or updates the html content after the page load.
+This is useful if the page relies on javascript and updates the html content after the page load.

 ```
 var scrapr = require('scrapr');